-I was recently reminded of an online course that I took part in through MIT.
+With society’s focus on the Black Lives Matter movement, the current need for reflection and listening reminded me of an online course that I took part in through MIT.
 Otto Scharmer, a colleague of Peter Senge’s (a well know systems thinking guru) has posted some of the course content on YouTube and this link to Levels of Listening is about 8 minutes long, but well worth the time.

 Otto Scharmer is a Senior Lecturer at MIT and co-founder of the Presencing Institute.
 He chairs the MIT IDEAS program for cross-sector innovation that helps leaders from business, government, and civil society to innovate at the level of the whole system.